Doug Batchelor

-Douglas Batchelor (born March 9, 1957) is an American pastor, evangelist, author.
+Douglas E. Batchelor (born March 9, 1957) is an American pastor, evangelist, author.
 He is the current president and speaker of Amazing Facts.

 Early life

-Doug Batchelor was born to philanthropist and founder of Arrow Air George Batchelor; and his journalist, songwriter, film critic, television critic wife Ruth on March 9, 1957 in Los Angeles.
-As a adolescence he was very rebellious against his parents who at that time were divorced, he ran away and dropped out of school multiple times.
+Doug Batchelor was born to philanthropist and founder of Arrow Air George Batchelor; and his journalist, songwriter, film critic, television critic wife Ruth on March 9, 1957, in Los Angeles.
+As an adolescence he was very rebellious against his parents who at that time were divorced, he ran away and dropped out of school multiple times.
 Batchelor had a substance abuse problem and was arrested by the police multiple times for his crimes.
 As a man he lived in a cave outside of Palm Springs, California and started to read a Bible that was left by someone.

 Education

 After he became a Seventh-day Adventist he went to school at Pacific Union College.

 Career

 In 1994, Batchelor became the president and speaker of Amazing Facts after founder Joe Crews had died.
 His sermons can be watched on the Amazing Facts website and YouTube, podcasts can be downloaded from the internet, listened to on the radio, watched on television, satellite television, downloaded as a mobile app and available on smart TV.

+Batchelor is the former pastor of the Sacramento Central Seventh-day Adventist Church; and he then became founder of the Granite Bay Hilltop Seventh-day Adventist Church and its pastor.

-In June 2016, he and many other christian leaders were invited by Ben Carson, to New York City to interview Donald Trump.
+In June 2016, he and many other Christian leaders were invited by Ben Carson, to New York City to interview Donald Trump.